 The district's decision on what device was appropriate was based on their conducting a device trial by borrowing several devices from the ETC program for Bethany to try.
-Foresight was shown by the district in submitting the application this year since by so doing, Bethany was able to become comfortable with how the FlipperPanel operates before she heads off to junior high.
+Foresight this year since by so doing, Bethany was able to become comfortable with how the FlipperPanel operates before she heads off to junior high.
 Besides the FlipperPanel, Bethany uses a Victor Reader, Braille 'n Speak and laptop with MAGic screen enlargement software as additional tools to help her academically.